eturino/apollo-link-scalars/README.md

 The link code is heavily based on [`apollo-link-response-resolver`](https://github.com/with-heart/apollo-link-response-resolver) by [will-heart](https://github.com/with-heart).

 While the approach in `apollo-link-response-resolver` is to apply resolvers based on the types taken from `__typename`, this follows the query and the schema to parse based on scalar types.
+Note that [`apollo-link-response-resolver` is archived now](https://github.com/with-heart/apollo-link-response-resolver/issues/18)

-I started working on this after following the Apollo feature request https://github.com/apollographql/apollo-feature-requests/issues/2
+I started working on this after following the Apollo feature request https://github.com/apollographql/apollo-feature-requests/issues/2.

 ## Development, Commits, versioning and publishing